stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   At last I quietly asked him what had attracted his attention.
 Slowly, and still wearing the puzzled frown, he looked over and replied rather cautiously:

-  &ldquo;It&rsquo;s the corrugations in the glass&mdash;or whatever they are, Mr.
+   "It's the corrugations in the glass--or whatever they are, Mr.
 Canevin.
 I was noticing how they all seem to run from a certain point.
-Look&mdash;I&rsquo;ll show you what I mean.&rdquo;
+Look--I'll show you what I mean. "

   The boy jumped up, went over to the mirror, and placed his finger on a point near its lower left-hand corner.

-  &ldquo;It&rsquo;s right here, sir,&rdquo; he explained, turning to look toward me and keeping his finger on the chosen spot.
+   "It's right here, sir, " he explained, turning to look toward me and keeping his finger on the chosen spot.

   His muscular action in turning may have pressed his finger against the glass.
-Suddenly he withdrew his hand as though with some slight effort, and with a faintly muttered &ldquo;Ouch.&rdquo; Then he looked at the glass in obvious mystification.
+Suddenly he withdrew his hand as though with some slight effort, and with a faintly muttered "Ouch. " Then he looked at the glass in obvious mystification.

-  &ldquo;What happened?&rdquo; I asked, rising and approaching.
+   "What happened? " I asked, rising and approaching.

-  &ldquo;Why&mdash;it&mdash;&rdquo; He seemed embarrassed. &ldquo;It&mdash;I&mdash;felt&mdash;well,
+   "Why--it-- " He seemed embarrassed.
+"It--I--felt--well,
 as though it were pulling my finger into it.
-Seems&mdash;er&mdash;perfectly foolish, sir, but&mdash;well&mdash;it was a most peculiar sensation.&rdquo; Robert had an unusual vocabulary for his fifteen years.
+Seems--er--perfectly foolish, sir, but--well--it was a most peculiar sensation. " Robert had an unusual vocabulary for his fifteen years.

   I came over and had him show me the exact spot he meant.

-  &ldquo;You&rsquo;ll think I&rsquo;m rather a fool, sir,&rdquo; he said shamefacedly, &ldquo;but&mdash;well, from right here I can&rsquo;t be absolutely sure.
-From the chair it seemed to be clear enough.&rdquo;
+   "You'll think I'm rather a fool, sir, " he said shamefacedly, "but--well, from right here I can't be absolutely sure.
+From the chair it seemed to be clear enough. "

   Now thoroughly interested, I sat down in the chair Robert had occupied and looked at the spot he selected on the mirror.
-Instantly the thing &ldquo;jumped out at me.&rdquo;
-Unmistakably, from that particular angle, all the many whorls in the ancient glass appeared to converge like a large number of spread strings held in one hand and radiating out in streams.
+Instantly the thing  "jumped out at me. " Unmistakably, from that particular angle, all the many whorls in the ancient glass appeared to converge like a large number of spread strings held in one hand and radiating out in streams.

   Getting up and crossing to the mirror, I could no longer see the curious spot.
 Only from certain angles, apparently, was it visible.
-Directly viewed, that portion of the mirror did not even give back a normal reflection&mdash;for I could not see my face in it.
+Directly viewed, that portion of the mirror did not even give back a normal reflection--for I could not see my face in it.
 Manifestly I had a minor puzzle on my hands.

   Presently the school gong sounded, and the fascinated Robert Grandison departed hurriedly, leaving me alone with my odd little problem in optics.
-I raised several window-shades, crossed the hallway, and sought for the spot in the chiffonier mirror&rsquo;s reflection.
-Finding it readily, I looked very intently and thought I again detected something of the &ldquo;motion.&rdquo;
-I craned my neck, and at last, at a certain angle of vision, the thing again &ldquo;jumped out at me.&rdquo;
+I raised several window-shades, crossed the hallway, and sought for the spot in the chiffonier mirror's reflection.
+Finding it readily, I looked very intently and thought I again detected something of the  "motion. " I craned my neck, and at last, at a certain angle of vision, the thing again  "jumped out at me. "

-  The vague &ldquo;motion&rdquo; was now positive and definite&mdash;an appearance of torsional movement, or of whirling; much like a minute yet intense whirlwind or waterspout, or a huddle of autumn leaves dancing circularly in an eddy of wind along a level lawn.
-It was, like the earth&rsquo;s, a double motion&mdash;around and around, and at the same time   inward,
+  The vague  "motion " was now positive and definite--an appearance of torsional movement, or of whirling; much like a minute yet intense whirlwind or waterspout, or a huddle of autumn leaves dancing circularly in an eddy of wind along a level lawn.
+It was, like the earth's, a double motion--around and around, and at the same time   inward,
 as if the whorls poured themselves endlessly toward some point inside the glass.
-Fascinated, yet realizing that the thing must be an illusion, I grasped an impression of quite distinct suction,   and thought of Robert&rsquo;s embarrassed explanation:   &ldquo;I felt as though it were pulling my finger into it.&rdquo;
+Fascinated, yet realizing that the thing must be an illusion, I grasped an impression of quite distinct suction,   and thought of Robert's embarrassed explanation:    "I felt as though it were pulling my finger into it. "

   A kind of slight chill ran suddenly up and down my backbone.
 There was something here distinctly worth looking into.
 And as the idea of investigation came to me, I recalled